Little Weighton: Later history

 Little Weighton is supposed by some to have been the site of the famous battle of Brunanburh.

 On 14 April 1702 Jeremiah Northend was buried, aged 78, in Rowley.
 Aged 14, he had emigrated to Massachusetts with his Uncle Robert and cousin Ezekiel, with the dissenting community led by Rev. Ezekiel Rogers, but returned to live in Little Weighton after nine years or so.

 In 1823 Little Weighton was in the civil parish of Rowley and the Wapentake of Harthill.
 Occupations at the time included six farmers and yeomen, a shoemaker, a blacksmith, a tailor, a shopkeeper and the landlord of The Black Horse public house.
 A carrier operated between the village and Beverley and Hull once a week.

-Village today
+21st century

-The village contains a small shop (which acts as a post office), a Church of England primary school, a church, a retirement home, village hall, playing fields, a garage and the former Black Horse public house.
-However, the Black Horse public house permanently closed on 1 July 2023.
+The village contains a small shop (which acts as a post office), a Church of England primary school, a church, a retirement home, village hall, playing fields, a garage and the former Black Horse public house, which permanently closed on 1 July 2023.

-The 180 bus connects Little Weighton to villages in the local area as well as Cottingham and Beverley.

 The village was served by the Little Weighton railway station on the Hull and Barnsley Railway between 1885 and 1955.